-During the late 1990s, several bodies recommended an independent commission to oversee elections, with the aim achiev both greater independence from the government and promot a more uniform approach to elections.
-However, the main impetus for the creation of the EC came from the work of a non-departmental public body called the Committee on Standards in Public Life (CSPL) had been created in 1994 in response to a scandal involving undue influence by lobbyists in the parliamentary process (Ewing 2001).
+During the late 1990s, several bodies recommended that an independent commission be created to oversee elections, with the aim of achieving both greater independence from the government and promoting a more uniform approach to how elections are conducted.
+However, the main impetus for the creation of the EC came from the work of a non-departmental public body called the Committee on Standards in Public Life (CSPL), which had been created in 1994 in response to a scandal involving undue influence by lobbyists in the parliamentary process (Ewing 2001).
 After issuing four reports on the ethical standards of public life, the CSPL focused on issues of party funding and campaign spending.
-Its fifth report, issued in 1999, recommended a “totally independent and authoritative election commission with widespread executive and investigative powers and the right to bring cases before an election court for judgment” (, 4).
-It also envisioned the would register political parties and supervise election finance rules.
+Its fifth report, issued in 1999, recommended a “totally independent and authoritative election commission with widespread executive and investigative powers and the right to bring cases before an election court for judgment” (Committee on Standards in Public Life 1998, 4).
+It also envisioned that the EC would register political parties and supervise election finance rules.

-The proposal for an electoral commission was implemented by the Political Parties, Elections and Referendums Act 2000 he was established in November 2000.
-In April 2002, the Boundary Committee for England (formerly the Local Government Commission for England) became a statutory committee of the .
+The proposal for an electoral commission was implemented by the Political Parties, Elections and Referendums Act 2000 (PPERA), and the EC was established in November 2000.
+In April 2002, the Boundary Committee for England (formerly the Local Government Commission for England) became a statutory committee of the EC.
 Its duties include reviewing boundaries for local government elections (see further discussion below).

 Membership

-Based on the PPERA, the consist of six members, including a chairperson.
-The ommissioners are appointed by the Queen based on an address from the House of Commons.
-The recruit and nominat by the Speaker’s Committee on the Electoral Commission (henceforth referred to simply as the Speaker’s Committee) which consists of embers of the House of Commons (see discussion below).
+Based on the PPERA, the EC consists of six members, including a chairperson.
+The commissioners are appointed by the Queen based on an address from the House of Commons.
+They are recruited and nominated by the Speaker’s Committee on the Electoral Commission (henceforth referred to simply as the Speaker’s Committee), which consists of members of the House of Commons (see discussion in “Accountability and Independence” below).

-he PPERA strict limits on eligibility to serve on the EC were intended to prevent even a hint of partisan bias in appointments.
-Individuals were prohibited from serving on the if they were members of a political party, had held political office in the previous years or had donated to a political party.
-Employees of the were also subject to restrictions on their political involvement (Ghaleigh 2010, 9)t remains the case today that the xecutive irector cannot be a member of a political party.
-The xecutive irector in turn has designated staff, mainly in the campaign finance area, wh cannot be involved in partisan activities.
+The PPERA originally set out strict limits on eligibility to serve on the EC; these were intended to prevent even a hint of partisan bias in appointments.
+Individuals were prohibited from serving on the EC if they were members of a political party, had held political office in the previous ten years or had donated to a political party.
+Employees of the EC were also subject to restrictions on their political involvement (Ghaleigh 2010, 9), and it remains the case today that the executive director cannot be a member of a political party.
+The executive director in turn has designated 12 staff, mainly in the campaign finance area, who also cannot be involved in partisan activities.

-The principle of a strictly non-partisan commission was changed somewhat by an amendment to the PPERA in 2009 which provi for three of the ten commissioners to be nominees of the largest political parties (Conservative, Labour and Liberal Democrats) and one the minor parties represented in the House of Commons.
+The principle of a strictly non-partisan commission was changed somewhat by an amendment to the PPERA in 2009, which provided for three of the ten commissioners to be nominees of the largest political parties (Conservative, Labour and Liberal Democrats) and one to be a nominee of the minor parties represented in the House of Commons.

-The EC did not oppose the changes to its membership structure, acknowledging that the were matters legitimately to be decided by Parliament did point out the risks involved moving to a mixed member commission.
+The EC did not oppose the changes to its membership structure, acknowledging that they were matters legitimately to be decided by Parliament, but it did point out the risks involved in moving to a mixed member commission.
 The bulk of academic opinion opposed the change.

-However, the CSPL, the Speakers Committee and all political parties supported the change on the grounds that the EC had not demonstrated sufficient knowledge of attentiveness to the practicalities of the political process.
-In defene of the change, the government declared that party appointees “should bring their political experience to bear in a non-partisan manner and not act as representatives or delegates of their parties” (2007 17).
+However, the CSPL, the Speaker’s Committee and all political parties supported the change on the grounds that the EC had not demonstrated sufficient knowledge of or attentiveness to the practicalities of the political process.
+In defence of the change, the government declared that party appointees “should bring their political experience to bear in a non-partisan manner and not act as representatives or delegates of their parties” (Committee on Standards in Public Life 2007, 17).